-Under Solvency II and Danish GAAP §72, all other liabilities are to be measured at their fair value.
-As the methods used are the same, no material valuation differences arise.
+Under Solvency II and Danish GAAP §72, all other liabilities are measured at their fair value.
+As the methods used are consistent, no material valuation differences arise.

 D.4 Alternative valuation methods

 ERV Nordic did not use alternative valuation methods in the reporting year.